department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/sign-in-and-identity-verification.md

 : - Note: We’re reviewing some alternate messaging related to this for the future.

 **sign in/sign out**
 : We always use “sign in” and “sign out” to describe the process of authenticating on VA.gov.
 : - Note: We don’t use “log in”/“log out” or “sign on.”

 **verify your identity**
 : We use this to describe the process of proving your identity through a sign-in partner like Login.gov or ID.me.
 : - Note: Login.gov and ID.me use “verify your identity” to describe this process.
-We can explain this in Veteran content as “We’ll ask you to verify your identity (prove that you’re you).”
+We can explain this in Veteran content as, “We’ll ask you to verify your identity (prove that you’re you).”

 ## Retired terms